 Figure 2.7.
-Through AC transformer action, the single turn of a current carrying conductor (N2) induces a current in the AC probe's coil (N2), resulting in a current proportional voltage acros the probe's termination (R,,,,,).
+Through AC transformer action, the single turn of a current carrying conductor (N1) induces a current in the AC probe's coil (N2), resulting in a current proportional voltage acros the probe's termination (R{term}).

 It's important to keep in mind that a current probe operates in essence as a closely coupled transformer.
 This concept is illustrated in Figure 2.7, which includes the basic transformer equations.
 For standard operation, the sensed current conductor is a one-turn winding (N1).
-The current from this single winding transforms to a multi-winding (N2) probe output voltage that is proportional to the turns ratio (N2/ N1).
+The current from this single winding transforms to a multi-winding (N2) probe output voltage that is proportional to the turns ratio (N2/N1).
 At the same time, the probe's impedance is transformed back to the conductor as a series insertion impedance.
-This insertion impedance is frequency dependent with it's 1-MHz value typically being in the range of 30 to 500 M Ω , depending on the specific probe.
+This insertion impedance is frequency dependent with it's 1-MHz value typically being in the range of 30 to 500 m Ω , depending on the specific probe.
+The impedance appears in series within the circuit under test.
 For most cases, the small insertion impedance of a current probe imposes a negligible load.